 The local GPST Programme Administrator will notify the trainee and the Educational Supervisor when the ARCP will be taking place.
 The ARCP normally takes place 6-8 weeks before the trainee’s scheduled training year end.
 The panel review the information recorded within the trainee’s e-portfolio.
 It is the responsibility of the trainee to ensure the correct information is recorded within e-portfolio.
 Trainees need to ensure that their Educational Supervisor (ES) has completed and submitted the Educational Supervisor Report (ESR) within 2 months of the date of the ARCP panel.
 The trainee needs to ensure that both they and the ES have signed off the report.
 If the ESR has not been completed and submitted for the ARCP review, an outcome 5 will be given (please see below the list of outcomes).

 Once an ARCP has been completed the outcome cannot be changed.
 The ARCP panel members can enter concerns or areas that require further development within the ARCP review form.
 Trainees are encouraged to read their ARCP form and take note of any comments recorded.
-The trainee will receive notification within their ePorfolio that there is an ARCP that requires their electronic signature to show acceptance of the outcome and the report.
+The trainee will receive notification within their ePortfolio that there is an ARCP that requires their electronic signature to show acceptance of the outcome and the report.

-Trainees can ask for a review, or appeal against certain outcomes.
+Trainees can ask for a review, or appeal against certain unsatisfactory outcomes.
 Please see the Gold Guide for details of this process.

 If a trainee is in their final year of training the accepted final ARCP review will activate the trainees Certificate of Completion of Training (CCT) application.
 A trainee must apply to both the GMC and RCGP for the award of a CCT.
 RCGP will provide them with details of the online registration link (via which a trainee applies to the GMC).